 According to Fernando Gómez-Pinilla, a UCLA professor of neurosurgery and physiological science, "Diet, exercise and sleep have the potential to alter our brain health and mental function.
 This raises the exciting possibility that changes in diet are a viable strategy for enhancing cognitive abilities, protecting the brain from damage and counteracting the effects of aging."
-Gómez-Pinilla's study showed that "[c]hildren who had increased amounts of omega-3 fatty acids performed better in school, in reading and in spelling and had fewer behavioral problems."
-6
+Gómez-Pinilla's study showed that "[c]hildren who had increased amounts of omega-3 fatty acids performed better in school, in reading and in spelling and had fewer behavioral problems."8

 Omega-3 fatty acids are polyunsaturated fatty acids commonly found in marine and plant oils.
 Common sources for omega-3 fatty acids include fish and fish oils as well as some plant oils, including flaxseed oil.
 Omega-3's are not the only nutrients shown to improve cognitive function.
-"Researchers report in the journal Annals of Neurology that women who ate berries more frequently over a period of years showed slower decline in brain functions such memory and attention when they got older than women who ate them less often."
-Other super foods shown to influence both physical and mental health include peaches, unsweetened cocoa, almonds and other nuts, acai berries, quinoa, green leafy vegetables, peppers, sprouts, and barlev.8 promote better sleep, which in turn opens the door to greater focus and a healthier emotional system.
+"Researchers report in the journal Annals of Neurology that women who ate berries more frequently over a period of years showed slower decline in brain functions such as memory and attention when they got older than women who ate them less often."9 Other super foods shown to influence both physical and mental health include peaches, unsweetened cocoa, almonds and other nuts, acai berries, quinoa, green leafy vegetables, peppers, sprouts, and barley.10

 These studies go to show that you ultimately are what you eat.
-Consuming processed, chemically-laden foods with little nutritional value doesn't contribute toward a focused mind or a fluid body.
-On the other hand, eating well and attaining freedom from physical tension can and will
+Consuming processed, chemicallyladen foods with little nutritional value doesn't contribute toward a focused mind or a fluid body.
+On the other hand, eating well and attaining freedom from physical tension can and will promote better sleep, which in turn opens the door to greater focus and a healthier emotional system.